 The modified accrual basis is used for budgeting.
 This means revenues are recognized when they become measurable or available, while expenditures are accounted for or recognized in the period they were incurred.
 As a special purpose organization established pursuant to joint powers legislation, the Department is not subject to the State of California's Gann Act requiring adherence to an annual appropriations limit.

-Budget-to-actual comparisons are provided in this report for each individual governmental fund for which an appropriated annual budget has been adopted.
+Budget-to-actual comparisons are provided in this report for each major governmental fund.

 COMMUNITY PROFILE AND ECONOMIC CONDITION